IDGA

-On June 12/06, the Slovenian Ministry of Defence announced that Patria’s Armored Modular Vehicle (AMV) had been selected as the preferred vehicle for the its armored vehicle program.
-Patria notes that the order will include 135 wheeled armored personnel carriers in 4 different versions, including one variant with Patria’s new unmanned NEMO 120mm mortar turret.
-The deal had been negotiated at EUR 278 million (about $367 million), with deliveries to take place from 2007-2013.
+In June 2006, the Slovenian Ministry of Defence picked Patria’s 8×8 wheeled Armored Modular Vehicle (AMV) as the preferred choice for its 135 vehicle armored personnel carrier program.
+The APCs would come in 4 different versions, including a variant with Patria’s new unmanned NEMO 120mm mortar turret.
+The deal was worth over EUR 275 million, with deliveries to take place from 2007-2013.

 The AMV vehicles will be manufactured in Finland and in Slovenia with local co-operation partners.
 Industrial offsets will include 30% direct offsets within the contract, and 70% other Slovenian items exported globally.
 Production will gradually be transferred to Slovenia in 2007 and 2008, with Rotis and Gorenje in prominent roles.